 What is the Significance of Vishu, a Kerala festival

 Vishu is the New Year day celebration of Malayalees.
 It is celebrated on the first day of Malayalam month Medam, which usually falls on the 14th of April.
 "Vishu" in Sanskrit means "equal".
-This is not only the festival of Malayalees, this New year festival is celebrated in other parts of India also on the same day, but with different names like Bihu in Assam, Baisakhi in Punjab, Puthendu in Tamil Nadu, and Vishua Sankranti in Orissa, with their unique customs and rituals.
+Sometimes it is also celebrated on 15th April according to the Meda Rashi, the first zodiac sign.
+This is not only the festival of Malayalees, this New year festival is celebrated in other parts of India also on the same day, but with different names and their unique customs and rituals.

 When is Vishu celebrated?

 Vishu is one of the major festivals of Kerala, especially among the Hindus.
-Some of the main features of Vishu are Vishukkani, vishukkaineetam, vishu pulari etc. When sun crosses the equator it is the the day of Malayalam month Medam which is Astronomical New Year Day for the people of Kerala, which falls in April, mostly on the 14th.
-However, according to Malayalam calendar, this year Vishu is celebrated on 15th April in 2015.
+Some of the main features of Vishu are Vishukkani, Vishukkaineetam, Vishu pulari etc. When sun crosses the equator it is the the day of Malayalam month Medam which is Astronomical New Year Day for the people of Kerala, which falls in April, mostly on the 14th.
+However, this year (2018), according to the Malayalam calendar, Vishu is celebrated on 15th April.
 Keralites celebrate this day as Vishu, which is considered as the new beginning and auspicious day, and celebrate it traditionally with colorful rituals and customs, accompanied by joy and merriment.
 Though Chingam is the official Malayalam new year (August-September), it has no significance either astrologically or astronomically.
-Hence Vishu is celebrated as New Year.
+Hence Vishu is celebrated as New Year in Kerala.
 It is a symbol of good luck, hope and prosperity.